fortrabbit/blog/headless-and-reactive.md

 ### No reactivity

 Easy peasy.
-This type does not require any complex interaction between frontend and backend and therefore is easy to deploy to a web host.
+This type does not require any complex interaction between frontend and backend and therefore is easy to deploy to a web host that supports PHP.

 ### Decoupled

 For the decoupled project, the frontend and the backed projects can be deployed to different web hosts.

-Deploy the PHP part to service that supports a PHP runtime.
-Deploy the JS part to a dedicated JAMstack hosting service.
+- Deploy the PHP part to service that has a PHP runtime.
+- Deploy the JS part to a dedicated JAMstack hosting service.

 This is sophisticated, but also a bit complex.
 Depending on the project requirements and the service features, it might also be possible to deploy both projects to a single hosting service.

 In most cases the frontend part needs to be built using something like `npm run build`.
 This is usually done during deployment.
-For example with GitHub Actions or a PaaS service that connects to the Git repo.
+For example with GitHub Actions or a PaaS service that connects to the Git repo and offers build steps.

 ### Coupled

-The modern monoliths need to be deployed alongside on the same server, since PHP will need to call Node.js.

-Our implementation for the [new platform](https://new.fortrabbit.com) will be Node.js runtime that is available with the job components so that Node.js can be called from the backend.
+With the modern monoliths the frontend and the backend code are usually deployed alongside.

+- The frontend part needs to be compiled during deployment.
+- A Node.js runtime is required to serve the server side generated parts.

+The first version of [new platform](https://new.fortrabbit.com) will already support many of the above mentioned workflows.